cockroachdb/docs/v20.1/cockroachcloud-quickstart.md

 ## Create a free CockroachCloud cluster

-For this quickstart, we will create a 3-node GCP cluster in the `us-west` region.
+For this tutorial, we will create a 3-node GCP cluster in the `us-west` region.

 1. [Log in](https://cockroachlabs.cloud/) to your CockroachCloud account.
 2. On the **Overview** page, click **Create Cluster**.
 3. On the **Create new cluster** page, for **Cloud provider**, select **Google Cloud**.
 4. For **Regions & nodes**, use the default selection of `California (us-west)` region and 3 nodes.
 5. For **Hardware per node**, select `Option 1` (2vCPU, 60 GB disk).
-6. For **Cluster name**,  enter `free-trial` in the text box.
+6. Name the cluster.
+The cluster name must be 6-20 characters in length, and can include lowercase letters, numbers, and dashes (but no leading or trailing dashes).
 7. Click **Next**.
 8. On the **Summary** page, enter your credit card details.